reynoldsalec/supabase-on-aws/README.md

 Take a **5-10 min** break and after that point your browser to `supabase.${your-domain}`.
 When the pop-up asking for your auth details appears enter your provided username and the generated htpasswd.

 Enjoy and Happy creating :)

+### AWS Authentication

+This project uses IAM instance profiles for authentication, which is the AWS recommended practice.
+This means:

+1. No AWS access keys or secret keys are needed in your configuration
+2. Terraform will use your environment's AWS credentials (from environment variables or ~/.aws/credentials) to create resources
+3. The EC2 instance will use its attached instance profile to authenticate with AWS services (S3, Route53, SES, etc.)

+Using instance profiles enhances security by:
+- Eliminating the need for long-lived credentials
+- Removing the risk of credential exposure in configuration files
+- Eliminating credential management and rotation
+- Following AWS best practices for service-to-service authentication

+When deploying this project:
+1. Ensure your AWS CLI is configured with appropriate credentials
+2. The terraform commands will use these credentials to create resources
+3. The deployed EC2 instance will use its IAM role for all AWS API calls